philippe44/cross-compiling/README.md

 ## Linux

 This was supposed to be the easy part.
 I'm under some Debian-based distro and moved to 22.04 LTS at the time of this writing.
-A lot of compilers are provided pre-build and can be added with:
+A lot of compilers are provided pre-built and can be added with:
 ```
  sudo apt-get install gcc-aarch64-linux-gnu binutils-aarch64-linux-gnu
  sudo apt-get install gcc-arm-linux-gnueabi binutils-arm-linux-gnueabi